 I was given 2 hams for Thanksgiving.
 These were not used at our feast at my sister’s house (she hosted yay!), so here I am with a huge amount of ham and what to do with it?
 Make Creamy Cauliflower, Potato, and Cheesy Ham Chowder of course!

 The chowder also includes onion and garlic, chicken broth, and heavy cream.
-I used cheddar in the soup, and parmesan shavings to top the soup.
-Cheese and more cheese is a fabulous thing. 🙂 This really was absolutely delicious and was accompanied by a light salad and a French demi baquette.
+I used cheddar in the soup, and parmesan shavings to top the soup are great to add as well.
+Cheese and more cheese is a fabulous thing. 🙂 This really was absolutely delicious and was accompanied by a light salad and some ciabatta bread to soak up all the scrumptiousness!

 The ham imparted such an amazing flavor to the soup and I’m happy that I have more ham so that I can whip up this soup again!